NDVI is a vegetation health indicator.

 - When the development of a plant is accelerated, it is very difficult to distinguish the green of this plant from that of a plant with normal growth.

-Use these NDVI processing blocks from our marketplace:
+Use these NDVI processing blocks from the marketplace: